jeffreylindsey/AdventOfCode2024/README.md

 I have 15 minutes, can I get day 2 done in that amount of time?

 Had a couple minor mistakes, one with parsing, and the other with checking for whether the levels were increasing or decreasing, but got part 1 to pass!
 It took longer than 15 minutes, so I'll have to come back to part 2 later.

+### December 5th

+#### Day 2 - continued

+I did take a quick look at part 2 yesterday, so I had a little bit of time to think about it.
+I thing all I need to do is to keep a count of how many times an unsafe level is encountered in the report, and so long as it's not more than 1, that means it's safe.

+This approach works with the given sample, but the result was too low for my given input.

+I managed to spot an example of where this approach fails: 55 52 53 54 56 57.
+This one fails because my function does not attempt to ignore the first level.

+I could brute force this by removing one level at a time, but that seems silly.
+I could reverse the list, and my current function would work without any further modifications.

+The reversed list approach worked!
+I don't feel like it's the best solution, but it's good enough to move on for now.
+If I feel like revisiting any of these days, this is one to revisit.